BloomTech-Labs/LambdaLib/README.md

 ### Assumptions
 - The data files have the same header, delimiter and number of rows.
-- Each row of data should be a unique observation, with each column representing a single aspect.
+- Each row of data should be a unique observation, each column representing a single aspect.
 - CSV is a convenient format, but a database adapter could be useful in the future.
 - Data will be primitive strings or numbers and not more complex types.